Ares-Developers/Ares-docs/new/superweapons.rst

 If you have more than one building, the resulting placement might look odd.

-The actual delivery of the units happens all at once, on the 20th frame after firing the super weapon.
-This delayed-effect logic will most likely be customizable in future and so, in future, the delay for this super weapon may default to a different amount.
+The actual delivery of the units happens all at once, after firing the super weapon and awaiting its deferment.

 .. index:: Super Weapons; New super weapon type: UnitDelivery (create unit(s) at target cell).